MyTotalMix

 Adults and older children (above age 12)

-Individual prescriptions and standard ward templates.
+Individual prescriptions and ward templates.

-• Three nutrition types: complete, partial, immuno
+• Three types: complete, partial, immuno

 Neonates and younger children (below age 12)

-Safe dosing for the youngest patients.
+Safe doses for the smallest patients.

-• Support for preterm and full-term neonates
+• Preterm and full-term neonates

 Workflow

-A deterministic flow, supported by validations and a full audit trail at every step.
+The flow is deterministic.
+Validations and a full audit trail at every step.

 1. 01